Energy Working Group

 Tim Reber

-AfLP Energy Working Group coordinator (NREL)
+Africa LEDS Partnership Energy Working Group Coordinator (NREL)

 Daniella Rough

-LAC Energy Working Group coordinator (NREL)
+LAC Energy Working Group Coordinator (NREL)

 Akhilesh Magal

-ALP Energy Working Group coordinator (NREL)
+Asia LEDS Partnership Energy Working Group Coordinator (NREL)

 The Latest from the Energy Working Group